Rafael-Benicio/Rafael-Benicio/README.md

 # Who am I?
 1. I’m @Rafael-Benicio, a Full-Stack programmer
 1. I’m interested in software programing in general.
 I don't hava interest in any specific area
+1. The programming act is not just work for me, but too a hobby

 <!---
 Rafael-Benicio/Rafael-Benicio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.